 Is the LAL surgery painful?

-LAL surgery is generally painless.
+According to most of our LAL patients they experience no pain.
 Anesthetic drops are used to numb your eyes during the procedure.
 LAL patients might experience some pressure during the procedure, however many patients don’t feel any discomfort at all.

 Are Light Adjustable Lenses safe?